All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Think of your body weight as being regulated by a thermostat.
 When your weight drops below what your body considers its "set point," multiple systems activate to bring it back up.
 Hunger hormones increase.
 Metabolic rate decreases.
 Your body becomes more efficient at extracting calories from food.

 GLP-1 medications work by overriding some of these systems, particularly the appetite signals.
-But they cannot override all of them.
+But they can't override all of them.
 The metabolic slowdown and hormonal recalibration still occur, and these are the primary drivers of plateaus.

 Water Retention Masks Fat Loss